trvrhenning/cs549-financial-analysis/README.md

 # CS 549 Final Project- Machine Learning Financial Incident Prediction:
-Given a data set this program will make predictions of financial indidents using machine learning.
+Given a data set this program will make predictions of financial indidents using multiple different machine learning models.
+## Non sequential models
+In the first note